bluetooth — low-level Bluetooth

 Issue a remote read to a connected server for the specified characteristic or descriptor handle.

-When a value is available, the _IRQ_GATTC_READ_RESULT event will be raised.
-Additionally, the _IRQ_GATTC_READ_DONE will be raised.
+When a value is available, the _IRQ_GATTC_READ_RESULT event will be raised, followed by _IRQ_GATTC_READ_DONE on completion.

 Issue a remote write to a connected server for the specified characteristic or descriptor handle.